HarshithaLikitha/student-course-assessment/README.md

 ---

-🧑‍🏫 About the Project
+## 🧑‍🏫 About the Project

 This system is designed for internal use in educational institutes to:

-Measure Course Outcomes (CO) through internal & external assessments Track Program Outcomes (POs/PSOs)
+- ✅ Measure Course Outcomes (CO) through internal & external assessments
+- 📈 Track Program Outcomes (POs/PSOs)
-Improve faculty performance through feedback mapping Maintain accurate and structured academic records
+- 🧠 Improve faculty performance through feedback mapping
+- 📚 Maintain accurate and structured academic records

+---

+## 🖥️ How to Run

+1. Clone or download the project.
+2. Move the folder to your XAMPP `htdocs` directory.
+3. Import `database.sql` in **phpMyAdmin**.
+4. Edit `db_connect.php` with your MySQL credentials.
+5. Start **Apache** and **MySQL** via XAMPP.
+6. Open browser and go to:  http://localhost/student-course-assessment/

+---

+## 👩‍💻 Developed By

+**Rocking Girls of CSIT**
+Course Assessment System · July 2025
+Built with ❤️ using PHP + MySQL + HTML + CSS

+---

+## 📄 License

+This project is for educational purposes.
+Feel free to customize and build on it!